pombredanne/centidb/docs/index.rst

 The key encoding is based on SQLite 4's algorithm `as documented here
 <http://sqlite.org/src4/doc/trunk/www/key_encoding.wiki>`_, adding support
-for UUIDs and `Key` objects, but removing support for floats.
+for UUIDs and `Key` objects, but removing support for floats, using varints for the integer encoding, and a more scripting-friendly string encoding.

 .. autofunction:: centidb.encode_keys
 .. autofunction:: centidb.decode_keys